Tefuye Historical Trail and Mt. Zhizhong: A Trail That Lets You Get A Glimpse of Highest Peak in Northeast Asia

 First, I will leave Taipei earlier if possible.
 We left Taipei

-around 8 pm and we arrived at our B&B around 1 am, which took us
+at 8 pm and we arrived at our B&B around 1 am, which took us

-around 6 hours to Mt.
-Ali area.
+around 6 hours to Alishan area.

-commuting time.
+Second, I will camp at old Zhizhong Police Station, a red building next to the Tefuye trailhead, to reduce the commuting time.
 Sorry I didn't take the photo.
 The policemen no long station here.
 Some hikers camp here to save time.
-It took us almost 2 hours from our B&B to Tefuye
+It took us almost 2 hours from our B&B to Tefuye Old Trail.
+If we could camp there, we could have slept more and even seen the sunrise.
+Our guides arranged B&B for us hoping that we could sleep better, but we could only sleep around 4 hours, which didn't help much.

 Third, I probably will skip Mt.
 Beixia, make it a point-to-point

-more time to enjoy part of the railway trail.
+more time to enjoy Tefuye Old Trail.

 Fourth, during our hike, I saw many maple leaves on the trail, and